openscope/openscope/documentation/airport-guides/kpdx.md

 64,046 annual operations
 21.8nm South of KPDX

 Aurora State Airport/Wes Lematta Field is a small GA Airport with a new control tower built in 2015.
-Moslty used for flight training as well as some business operations.
+Mostly used for flight training as well as some business operations.

 ### Additional Resources
 _Add links to relevant videos, files, etc here_